goblincoln/k8-guide/Module-2/L5/exercise.md

 ## NiFi

 NiFi exists to automate the flow of data between systems.
 For example, if one system, computer, or source produces data, and another system consumes it, NiFi provides a means of automating the transfer of data between the two.
 For more information, refer to the [NiFi Documentation](https://nifi.apache.org/docs/nifi-docs/html/overview.html).

+## Your task

+Deploy these applications.
+The manifest files are provided, but some may require extra configuration on your part to work properly.